-With the first day of Spring finally upon us, no doubt many North Americans are thinking ahead to the warm summer days to come and all its activities.
-One such is summer barbecuing.
-But why wait?
-Say Aloha! now to the smells and tastes of summer with Huli Huli Chicken.
-This dish from Hawaii offers a twist to regular barbecue chicken dishes, blending complimentary ingredients to offer a sweet and tangy flavour.
+With spring finally upon us, no doubt many North Americans are thinking ahead to the warm summer days to come and all the activities on offer.
+One such activity is barbecuing.
+Can’t wait till summer?
+Why not bring out the grill now and say Aloha! to the smells and tastes of the season with Huli Huli Chicken.
+This dish from Hawaii offers a twist to regular barbecue chicken, blending complimentary ingredients to offer a sweet and tangy flavour.

-This quick and easy Hawaiian Huli Huli Chicken recipe goes with any side dish, and in keeping with the “tropical” theme, would recommend it get paired with a spoonful of pineapple salsa.
+This quick and easy Hawaiian Huli Huli Chicken recipe goes with any side dish, and in keeping with a “tropical” theme, would pair perfectly with pineapple salsa.

 - 4 lbs boneless, skinless chicken thighs